Viviana Power Tech - Plugged into India’s Power Boom

 3. Transformers Oversupply: According to concalls of multiple transformer players in India, the industry is likely to enter an oversupply phase by FY28, suggesting that new entrants may be late to the transformer party.

 4. Risk of Project Delays: The company learned valuable lessons from past experiences with project delays in transmission line projects, particularly those involving right-of-way issues.
-They are now focusing on projects where right-of-way is the client’s responsibility, minimising the risk of delays and cost overruns.
+They are now focusing on projects where right of way is the client’s responsibility, minimising the risk of delays and cost overruns.

 Disclaimer: Invested